Without showing plans, Trump warns GM 'not going to be treated well'

 The 1,600 jobs that will be lost at the Lordstown Assembly Plant near Cleveland will be replaced “like in two minutes,” he said.

-The president continued to attack GM and, in particular, Barra – the industry’s first female CEO – contending what she did in ordering the plant closures and elimination of 15% of GM’s white-collar workforce “was nasty.”
+The president continued to attack GM and, in particular, Barra — the industry’s first female CEO — contending what she did in ordering the plant closures and elimination of 15 percent of GM’s white-collar workforce “was nasty.”

 Trump has been a harsh critic of the auto industry since launching his campaign for the White House, reserving some of his fiercest comments for Detroit-based automakers.
 He repeatedly called out Ford Motor Co. for plans to move production of small cars to Mexico, even though it planned to replace them with more popular SUVs and pickups that the automaker said would create more jobs.